joshfrench/om-wiki-fork/Intermediate-Tutorial.md

     lein ring server

-When the compilation process is done, point your browser at [localhost:8000](http://localhost:8000).
+When the server is up, point your browser at [localhost:8000](http://localhost:8000).
 If you open the JavaScript console you should see that `main.js` is missing.
 That is because we have not compiled our Clojurescript code yet.
 Open another terminal